kestreltechnology/CodeHawk-C-Targets-Misc/README.md

 Add the following line to your chc/util/ConfigLocal.py file (if not present, copy from chc/util/ConfigLocal.template):
 ```
+    misctargets_home = os.path.expanduser('~')
     config.targets = {
-        "misc": os.path.join(misctargets_home,'CodeHawk-C-Targets-Misc/targets/misc.json")
+        "misc": os.path.join(misctargets_home,'CodeHawk-C-Targets-Misc/targets/misc.json')
         }
 ```
-where misctargets_home is assumed to hold your local path to the CodeHawk-C-Targets-Misc directory.
+(modify misctargets_home to hold your local path to the CodeHawk-C-Targets-Misc directory, if necessary).
 When registered in this way the path to the project can be specified with **misc:** followed by the name of the project, e.g., **misc:file**, in every